Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Experiments

 \subsection{More Experiments}

-To further substantiate the effectiveness of \ours, we provide extensive supplementary analyses in the appendix.
-Appendix~\ref{app:generalizability} evaluates generalizability to diverse MLLMs, while Appendix~\ref{app:hyperparameter} conducts sensitivity analyses on hyperparameters $\rho$, $\lambda_1$ and $\lambda_2$.
-Qualitative case studies in Appendix~\ref{app:case_study} further demonstrate our robust resistance to relearning compared to standard unlearning.
+To further substantiate the comprehensive effectiveness and broad applicability of \ours{}, we provide extensive supplementary analyses in the appendices.
+As presented in Appendix~\ref{app:generalizability}, we evaluate the generalizability of our framework across diverse MLLM architectures.
+Additionally, we explore the impact of varying core parameter configurations in Appendix~\ref{app:hyperparameter}.
+This includes detailed sensitivity analyses on the perturbation radius $\rho$, as well as the multi-objective loss weights $\lambda_1$ and $\lambda_2$, offering deeper insights into the optimization dynamics of our framework.
+Finally, qualitative case studies in Appendix~\ref{app:case_study} further demonstrate our robust resistance to relearning compared to standard unlearning.